F9lke/social-network/README.md

 git clone https://github.com/F9lke/social-network
 ```

 Thanks to the use of MongoDB, it is not necessary to manually create the database structure.
-In order to make this database system work on the other hand, you have to create a file called "keys.js" inside the folder "config" with the following code:
+In order to make this database system work on the other hand, you have to create a file called "keys_dev.js" inside the folder "config" with the following code:

 ```
 module.exports = {
     mongoURI: 'YOUR MONGODB URI',
-    secretOrKey: 'secret'
+    secretOrKey: 'YOUR SECRET'
 }
 ```